 A couple of weeks ago I wrote about my return to in-person worship services.
-I have been back twice now, and thought it would be good to follow up on the experience.
+I have been back twice now and thought it would be good to provide a follow-up to my in-person worship experience.

 So I decided to go back again.
 This time I dropped the mask and made a point of talking to the folks I knew.
 Rather than going with apprehension, I choose to go with a cheerful spirit.
 And it made a remarkable difference.
 Last week I sat with someone.
 This week I sat alone.
 But it was OK.
 I visited with folks before and after the service.
 And enjoyed the time I was there.

 Given my experience the past few weeks, I would encourage you, if you are struggling like I was, to not give up.
 Much of how you respond to circumstances is your choice.
 You can choose, like I did that first week, to be disappointed and withdrawn.
 Or you can choose to be joyful and enter into the life of the body.

 I went back.
 And I’m glad that I did.